melvinzhang/contrib-test/README.md

  Observe that your file is visible in the GitHub web view for the project.

-7. Click the greeen button to create a pull request for your changes.
+7. Click the green button to create a pull request for your changes.
 This will take you to a page where you can review your diff and commit message.
 Click the green "Create Pull Request" button, leave a comment, and click the green "Send pull request button".